ivantag13/dist-GPU-accelerated-tree-search/README.md

 All the code is compiled using the provided makefile.
 When doing **`make`** the user can choose between three options.
 The first one is by adding no additional flags, which is convenient for a local compilation.
 Or by adding the flag **`SYSTEM`**.
 For instance:
 - **`make SYSTEM=g5k`**: set the compilation for the Grid'5000 system (AMD GPU architecture code set to `gfx906`)
+  - a bash file is available to load all concerning modules, run on terminal from this project root directory **`source config/g5k-module-load.sh`**.
+Attention, this file is particularly useful for the `HIP` implementation.
+If you want to execute the distributed version, you should run this bash file in all the nodes from your reservation for installing the necessary libraries and loading the proper modules.
+Moreover, do not forget to create the `hostfile` for your execution by doing `uniq $OAR_NODE_FILE > hostfile`
 - **`make SYSTEM=lumi`**: set the compilation for the LUMI system (AMD GPU architecture code set to `gfx90a`)
   - a bash file is available to load all concerning modules, run on terminal from this project root directory **`source config/lumi-module-load.sh`**